The University of Baltimore offers the Doctor of Public Administration (D.P.A.) at the Universities at Shady Grove in a convenient, weekend format.

 Tuition and Financial Aid

 Students enrolled in this program are charged the same tuition as those attending the University of Baltimore, but may have differing fees based on home campus.
 Financial aid is available to students and is administered through UB.
-A limited number of scholarships is available.
+A limited number of scholarships are available.

 For more information, please visit the UB Office of Financial Aid Web pages.